 - Oil to cook in I prefer coconut oil

-If using a really moist veggie like zucchini, after shredding, salt and then let sit for 5 minutes.
-After 5 minutes, squeeze out extra moisture with towel or paper towels.
+- If using a really moist veggie like zucchini, after shredding, use the 1/2 teaspoon salt to salt them.
+Let sit for 5 minutes.
+After 5 minutes, squeeze out extra moisture with towel or paper towels (like REALLY squeeze, I got a 1/2 cup out of 2 zucchinis).
 This will help the fritters be crispy.
+Note: Measure AFTER squeezing out the water.
+Omit the 1/2 teaspoon salt with the rest of the ingredients, or these will be too salty.

 I make these in bulk and then pull out of the freezer, recrispify, and eat for the week!
 Great way to get those veggies in all week long.